 yum) – depending on which are applicable – are provided in the

 The artifacts are available for at least 6 weeks after job completion.

 There are two URLs linked in the job output:

-The first URL links to the job artifact page in the GitLab web interface.
-Access might be limited by GitLab authentication and require credentials.
-The second URL links to a yum/dnf repo file that does not require any authentication.
+The first URL links to a browsable artifact page.
+This can use the GitLab artifacts web interface, or an external S3 storage.
+The second URL links to a yum/dnf repo file.
 Both links are also provided to QE in the Bugzilla associated with the MR.

 UMB messages for built kernels

 CKI is providing UMB messages for each built kernel.
 No extra authentication to access the provided kernel repositories is needed.
 Note that merge request access (e.g. to check the changes or add a comment with results) will require authentication and you may want to set up an account to provide results back on the merge request.
 If you’d like to start using the UMB messages or have any requests about them, please check out the messenger repository or open an issue there.

 Note that no UMB messages are going to be sent for any embargoed content as doing so would make the sensitive information available company wide.
 If you are assigned to test any sensitive content, you need to grab the kernel repo files from the merge request pipelines (publish jobs) manually.